Hot Box Compost: Modular Composting System that Heats, Waters, and Fertilizes Grow Bed for Off-Season Production

 Imagine a cube measuring 4 ft on each side.
 On top of the cube is a rich bed in which edible greens are growing.
 The soil is watered and fertilized from below, plus carbon dioxide seeps up from the soil.
 The soil is warm, even though this box is in an uninsulated greenhouse.
 Inside the box is a cubic yard of compost, waiting for use in the spring.
 This is the central idea of hot box composting.

 Although compost-heated greenhouses are nothing new, they require dedicated infrastructure and space in a greenhouse.
-This project seeks to test a scalable, modular, and mobile composting box that any market gardener could build to grow greens during the shoulder and off seasons, when these products fetch a higher price.
+This project sought to test a scalable, modular, and mobile composting box that any market gardener could build to grow greens during the shoulder and off seasons, when these products fetch a higher price.

 Project Objectives: